kimberlypn/Shambomon/README.md

 ## Leaderboard
 Users' stats will be recorded in a leaderboard after each game.
-Here, they can view their ranks and win ratios compared to those of other users.
+Here, they can compare their ranks and win ratios to those of other users.
 ![leaderboard](screenshots/leaderboard.png)

 Users can also view details about individual matches by using the "Match